Old Stone Mill NHS - The Delta Mill Society

 While our fundraising from memberships, donations, gift shop sales and various fundraising activities supplies much of our core funding - when it comes to large projects, such as the physical restoration of the mill (1998-2003), the installation of operating equipment (waterwheel, millstones, etc.), the development of high quality exhibits and the hiring of professional staff - additional financing in the form of government grants is required.

 National Historic Sites that are not owned by the federal government (Parks Canada) are on their own when it comes to maintaining the site and keeping it open to the public.
 Buildings and land are the purview of municipalities, so it depends on where the site is located with regard to the amount of municipal grant funding that is provided.
 Unfortunately Delta is located in a poor township that doesn't provide much funding to local heritage venues such as the Old Stone Mill National Historic Site.
-The Delta Mill Society receives a municipal grant (at the yearly discretion of council) that just barely covers our insurance costs for our heritage buildings.
-This is unlike most other municipalities (i.e. Westport, Gananoque, Brockville, etc.) that provide grants that cover at least minimal staffing.
-This creates a constant challenge for the Delta Mill Society in order to keep the buildings maintained and open to the public.
+The Delta Mill Society receives a municipal grant that covers the cost of our insurance for our heritage buildings.
+In 2025, this was increased, although 70% still represents our insurance costs alone.
+The rest goes to help cover summer staff funding shorfalls.
+The lack of grants is a constant challenge for the Delta Mill Society in order to keep the buildings maintained and open to the public.

 If you would like to help us continue our work, please consider taking out a membership and/or making a donation (a charitable tax receipt will be issued for donations) and/or volunteering to help us (see our contact information below).